Blackheath Halls is an entertainment venue and concert hall in the heart of South East London.

 The Halls have 2 performance spaces and you can take a Virtual Tour of both here

-The Great Hall is a magnificent space and the ceiling provides some of the best acoustics in the United Kingdom for large scale orchestral performance, and the Halls regularly welcome world renowned orchestras and ensembles for recordings and rehearsals.
-Among those who choose the Great Hall as their preferred recording venue are Chandos Records, English National Opera, London Philharmonic Orchestra, Royal Philharmonic Orchestra, Academy of St Martin in the Fields and the distinguished conductors Sir Simon Rattle, Sir Charles Mackerras and Richard Hickox.
+The Great Hall is a magnificent space and the ceiling provides some of the best acoustics in the United Kingdom for large scale orchestral performance, and the Halls welcome world renowned orchestras and ensembles for recordings and rehearsals.
+Among those who have rehearsed/recorded in the Great Hall include English National Opera Orchestra, Academy of Ancient Music and London Symphony Orchestra.

 The Recital Room is an excellent venue for smaller scale performances such as chamber music, acoustic sets, folk and childrens' theatre.

 Both spaces are available for hire and more information can be found here.